International Students On Cultural Exchange Programs

 Student Presentation Packet

 Carry on the YFU tradition and leave your legacy.
 Find host families for students arriving next year!
-Use this Presentation Packet for tips on how to share your story and to promote YFU opportunities for high study abroad, volunteering, and hosting.
+Use this Presentation Packet for tips on how to share your story and to promote YFU opportunities for high school study abroad, volunteering, and hosting.
 Your work as a student ambassador helps build stronger YFU communities around the world.